COMING AUGUST 30TH, 2022

 He better not ruin her chances of winning.

 Wyatt turned to the doorway, hearing two women’s voices as they approached from the hall.

 The strawberry blonde beauty had spit out her wad and removed her sunglasses.
 She had the greenest eyes he’d ever seen.
 True green.
 The kind he wanted in the crayon set that Melrose always grabbed first.

 “Hey, Keller.
 You excited?”
 Tom wrapped her in a hug.

 “I’ve been dreaming about this day for years.”

 Tom continued the introductions.

 Keller O’Conner.
 K. M. O’Conner.
 Bubblegum was his assignment.
-His shithole next assignment walked in the door.
-He thought K. M. was a guy.
+His shithole next assignment had walked in the door.
+He thought K. M. would be a guy.